pivotal/docs-tap/learning-center/runtime-environment/training-portal.md

 The default host name given to the training portal is the name of the resource with `-ui` suffix, followed by the domain specified by the resource or the default inherited from the configuration of the Learning Center Operator.

-If you want to override the generated host name, you can set `portal.ingress.hostname`:
+To override the generated host name, you can set `portal.ingress.hostname`:

 ```
 apiVersion: learningcenter.tanzu.vmware.com/v1beta1